tmills9208/bevy-parallax/README.md

+# fork info

+adding y scrolling support, minimal implementation so far with the respectful changes needed to structs and the move_camera system

 # bevy-parallax

 A parallax plugin for the [Bevy Engine](https://bevyengine.org/).
 This plugin allows you to easily create scrolling parallax backgrounds for your games.